solhint-community/solhint-community/docs/rules/best-practises/no-empty-blocks.md

 ### Notes
 - The rule ignores an empty constructor by default as long as parent contracts are being initialized.
 See "Empty Constructor" example.
-- You can configure allowEmptyTry or allowEmptyCatch to ignore empty try or catch blocks respectively.

 ## Examples
 ### 👍 Examples of **correct** code for this rule